Froggi ($FROGGI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Froggi Historical Price

-According to the latest data gathered on Froggi live price page, the current price of Froggi is 0.001522USD.
+According to the latest data gathered on Froggi live price page, the current price of Froggi is 0.001464USD.
 The circulating supply of Froggi($FROGGI) is

 In the past 24 hours, Froggi has shown a price movement of